Skip to content

 Key Features Comparison

-• Travel Case: 4.0 Pro only.
-It comes with a hard-shell travel case that neatly holds the trimmer, cords, combs, etc. The 3.0 Plus doesn’t include any case.
+• Travel Case: 4.0 Pro and 5.0 Ultra only.
+These come with a hard-shell travel case that neatly holds the trimmer, cords, combs, etc, and the 5.0 Ultra case is slightly larger.
+The 3.0 Plus doesn’t include a case.

-• Travel Lock: 4.0 Pro only.
+• Travel Lock: 4.0 Pro and 5.0 Ultra only.
 A lock prevents accidental power-on.
-I activate it by holding down the light button (with the unit off) – very handy for peace of mind in a bag.
-The 3.0 Plus has no such feature.
+It is activated by holding down the additional button (with the unit off) under the power button.
+The 3.0 Plus has no travel lock.

-• Wireless Charging: 4.0 Pro only.
+• Wireless Charging: 4.0 Pro and 5.0 Ultra only.
 It works with various wireless charging pads, but I have not tried it yet.
-The 3.0 Plus requires a cable.
+The 3.0 Plus does not have this feature.

-• Grip: 3.0 Plus has a rubberized, embossed grip; the 4.0 Pro has a smooth matte finish.
-I found the 3.0 Plus’s grip better.
+• Grip: 3.0 Plus features a rubberized, embossed grip, while the 4.0 Pro and 5.0 Ultra have a partial matte finish with a shiny section.
+I found the 3.0 Plus’s grip to be better, but the 4.0 and 5.0 models look more attractive.

 Design & Grip

-Both trimmers share Manscaped’s slightly curved “banana” shape designed for tricky areas.
-The 4.0 Pro has a sleek matte coating finish and part gloss, while the 3.0 Plus has a more rubbery grip with embossed side sections.
+All groomers share Manscaped’s slightly curved “banana” shape designed for tricky areas.
+The 4.0 Pro and 5.0 Ultra have a sleek matte coating finish and part gloss, while the 3.0 Plus has a more rubbery grip with embossed side sections.
 In practice, I noticed the 3.0 Plus felt grippier in my hand, thanks to that textured rubber.

-I have no preference between the spotlights as they both work very well.
+I have no preference between the spotlights as they all work very well.
+Of course, it is helpful to have the wider option that the 5.0 Ultra provides, but it’s not a deal breaker.

 In use, I get roughly an hour of trimming from a full charge on each.
-Both charge via USB-C, but the 4.0 Pro also supports inductive wireless charging (with various wireless charging pads).
-I rarely need a quick charge, but it’s there on the 4.0 Pro if you do – 5 minutes of charging gives a few extra minutes of runtime.
+All three charge via USB-C, but the 4.0 Pro and 5.0 Ultra also supports inductive wireless charging (with various wireless charging pads).
+I rarely need a quick charge, but it’s there on the 4.0 Pro and 5.0 Ultra if you do, and 5 minutes of charging gives a few minutes of runtime.

-As you can see in the individual reviews of both of these I have created, I am a big fan of how they don’t nick or cut, and while they take a little longer to trim larger areas (due to the small blade width), they are better than most, as good all-rounders (and beat the rest at below the belt trimming).
+As you can see in my individual reviews of these I have created, I am a big fan of how they don’t nick (well, not as often) or cut, and while they take a little longer to trim larger areas (due to the small blade width), they are better than most, as good all-rounders — and beat the rest at below the belt trimming).

 Pros and Cons